 Brain injury treatment

 After the initial injury, you may require emergency evaluation and care.
-Then, once emergency care is complete, you move on to the intensive care unit if your injury is bad enough.
+Then, once emergency care is complete, you move on to the intensive care unit if your injury is severe enough.
 Following that, specialty neurotrauma surgeons or doctors work with you to create a plan.
 You may require surgery or therapy for your injuries.

 After this, the way patients are treated varies.
 Some go home with family or continue in an outpatient program.
 Some require home nursing care.
 Others head to inpatient brain injury rehabilitation or long-term acute care if the injury is severe.
 For sub-acute injuries, patients go to sub-acute rehabilitation and post-acute residential transitional rehabilitation in some instances.

 An end result of brain injuries is usually one of six outcomes.
 One outcome is long-term acute care, which is used when patients are comatose or need around-the-clock attention.
-Other potential outcomes include living independently, living in a supportive group environment, living in a supported individual apartment, living at home with family and receiving home service care or moving into a nursing care facility.
+Other potential outcomes include living independently, living in a supportive group environment, residing in a supported individual apartment, living at home with family and receiving home service care or moving into a nursing care facility.

 In each case, the patient’s needs have to be met, regardless of cost.
 When you’re injured because a driver collides with you, for example, that driver needs to be held responsible for the accident.
 His or her insurance coverage should provide you with the compensation you need to get the care you require.